Have you tried Instant Pot cheeseburger soup yet?? It’s a fun pressure cooker meal that your kids will love and will make you come back for seconds.

 Thicken the soup with a bit of cornstarch and you’re ready to top with a bit more cheese and green onions!

-- 1 lb hamburger could use ground sausage if you prefer
+- 1 lb spicy ground sausage could use ground beef if you prefer

 - 1/2 onion diced